GoldenSylph/xsolla-tech-challenge/THEORY.md

 Here is the implementation where it reverts: https://github.com/OpenZeppelin/openzeppelin-contracts/blob/448efeea6640bbbc09373f03fbc9c88e280147ba/contracts/utils/Address.sol#L96

-## What is swap call?
+## What is swap callback?
 Why do we need this?

-That is a calling of any kind of swap function on DEX?
-To exchange assets on AMM?
+* If this is about Uniswap V4 hooks - swap callback can be utilized in a lot of things.
+* For example: TWAMM - the first swap in callback splits the large sum into a smaller ones so the slippage become less painful (https://blog.uniswap.org/v4-twamm-hook).
+* If this is about `safeTransfer<From>` callback - to ensure that the contract expects the tokens and can process them correctly.
+* If this is about TX swap callback on some front end - well, to ensure that everything on the DEX went well =)